Éragny-sur-Epte: History

 Under the ancien régime, Éragny was owned by the Princes of Conti.

 In 1859, there was a cotton mill called Saint-Charles, between Éragny and Gisors.
 At that time, it was reported that the manor house was partly ruined, with traces of fire in the attic, and what was left was the main building of the farm.
 This house, with octagonal turrets, was built in brick and had two spiral staircases.
 The people of the place then worked in farming or in the cotton mill.

 Éragny was served by the Saint-Denis to Dieppe railway from 1870.
 During the Franco-Prussian War of that year, the Prussians set fire to the houses of Éragny soon after entering Gisors on 9 October 1870.

-In 1884, the artist Camille Pissarro and his family moved from his home near Pontoise to Éragny on the River Epte.
-This was to be his principal place of residence until his death in 1903 and an ideal setting for his paintings of rural labour and the harvest.